diodesign/diosix/docs/architecture.md

 If the Root VM terminates, the hypervisor restarts the host machine to ensure the system returns to a clean boot state.

+The Root VM can also signal to the hypervisor to shutdown the host system.

 ---